avhn/coindata-cmc/README.md

 "%Y-%m-%d"
 ```

-#### Give this a star this if you feel this helped you.
+#### Give this a star if you feel this helped you.
 Contributions are always welcome.